buhrmi/inertiax/readme.md

 - Props on the `<Frame>` component will be passed on to the rendered Inertia component.
 - Navigation within frames currently does not create new history entries.
 This feature might be added in the future.
+- When submitting a form via `useForm` from inside a <Frame>, a new header `X-Inertia-Frame-Src` is being sent.
+When there are form errors, redirect the user to that location, instead of using `redirect_back` (because `redirect_back` will redirect the user to the referer, not to the Frame url).
 - During SSR, only the initial placeholder slot will be rendered.
 The actual content is loaded when the frame component is mounted.
 You can use this to add loading animations, etc.

 #### Example